adityachintala/UAV-tracking-tank/adi_doc.md

 ## Problem Statement

-An autonomous navigation by a UAV towards its target such as another military tank or vehicles - based on the detection, locking-on and following the movements of the target is a much needed application.
+An autonomous navigation by a UAV towards it's target such as another military tank or vehicles - based on the detection, locking-on and following the movements of the target is a much needed application.
 A UAV flying with a companion computer and HD camera shall detect military tanks and vehicles on the ground and follow them.

 ## Solution